wbaopaul/scATAC-pro/README.md

                  -i output/summary
                  -c configure_user.txt

-    ## merge peaks with qvlue < 0.01 and within 500bp distance of each other
+    ## merge peaks with qvlue < 0.01 (be able to filtering by qvalue since v1.5.0) and within 500bp distance of each other
     $ scATAC-pro -s mergePeaks
                  -i peak_file1,peak_file2,...,peak_fileN,500,0.01
                  -c configure_user.txt